SpeedReach/dcard-ad-service/README.md

 This is a simple backend project for Dcard backend assignment.
 Spec: https://drive.google.com/file/d/1dnDiBDen7FrzOAJdKZMDJg479IC77_zT/view

+# Api
-The api implementation is exactly like the spec.
+The api is exactly like the spec, except for the get ads, it returns a additional field `end`, indicates whether there are no more active ads.